faluzes/digitalocean/README.md

 We currently offer a $100, 60-day Free Credit for new accounts that you can get by signing up here:

-> LINK: If you know someone already using **DigitalOcean**, get their referral link, or use this one: [id]: https://m.do.co/c/dc81c2a75edd "Get $100 to try DigitalOcean"
+> LINK: If you know someone already using **DigitalOcean**, get their referral link, or use this one:

+Get $100 to try [DigitalOcean] [id]

+[id]: https://m.do.co/c/dc81c2a75edd "DigitalOcean Free Credit"